drbitboy/PlanetaryVRMLs/README.md

 InstantReality on Ubuntu seems to work pretty well, although it does not handle the .hitPoint_changed event properly under HartleyFlyby/.

+Update II:  The presence of a DirectionalLight node inhibited the .hitPoint_changed event;
+created Carcich_flyby_instantreality.wrl under HartleyFlyby/ that works with InstantReality.

 ###NextFlyby/